altreact/archbk/README.md

   4) "cd" (makes sure you are in you "home" directory. "makes it easier to navigate to the Downloads directory")
   5) "cd Downloads" (navigates to your Downloads directory using the crosh shell)
-  6) "#sudo su" . (gives you root access - the script cannot do it's thing, unless it's ran root access)
+  6) "sudo su" . (gives you root access - the script cannot do it's thing, unless it's ran root access)
   7) "chmod +x make-archbk_drv.sh" (makes the script executable, let's the script run properly)
   8) "sh make-archbk_drv.sh" (this runs the script)
   9) Follow the instructions the scrip gives you (The script will let you kows if something is funky)